patrickstuchlik/cap1/README.md

+---
+title: Capstone Draft1
+description: Here's an early draft of what I did for my capstone
+---

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/patrickstuchlik/cap1/edit/master/README.md) to maintain and preview the content for your website in Markdown files.